When diving into the stock market, knowing where to start first can be a challenge.

-Unlike some in the industry, he doesn’t promise viewers ways to get-rich-quick with the stock market.
+Unlike some in the industry, he doesn’t promise viewers ways to get rich quickly with the stock market.
 Instead, he promotes long-term investing and rational trading, providing watchers with a fact-based look at market movement and industry trends.

-Cavuto covers political topics, too, but they aren’t the main focus of the show; some traders just turn down the volume during those segments.
+Cavuto covers political topics, too, but they aren’t the show’s main focus; some traders just turn down the volume during those segments.

 How to Watch